New Jersey’s Madison Jr. Football Sees Benefits from Using Smart Helmet Technology

 Riddell’s InSite Training Tool, or ITT, is specifically designed to help coaches and athletic training staffs achieve these goals.
 Used by more than 1,000 college, high school, and youth programs across the U.S. and Canada, ITT has helped thousands of athletes improve how they play the game, and helped coaches improve how they teach.

-InSite Training Tool, or ITT, is football’s leading head impact monitoring system.
-ITT collects and analyzes on-field head impacts, while also alerting sideline staff to an atypical impact event.
-ITT includes an easy-to-use web-based platform that utilizes team impact data to build individualized impact profiles.
-ITT also includes an advanced practice planning tool and provides a data-driven approach to managing athletes by identifying training opportunities based on head impact data.
+ITT, football’s leading head impact monitoring system, provides a data-driven approach to proactively managing athletes.
+The tool collects and analyzes on-field head impacts, alerts sideline staff to atypical impact events, and includes an intuitive web-based platform that uses team impact data to build individualized player impact profiles.
+From there, ITT’s advanced practice planning function helps coaches identify and implement alternative training strategies based on the data.

 InSite player units fit underneath the helmet’s interior liner to capture on-field impact data.